 EST. 1996 | Excellence in Northeast Wake County

-East Wake Community Day
+Northeast Wake Community Day

-East Wake Community Day is an annual back to school celebration.
-During this free event, food is provided along with bookbags and lots of school supplies are given away.
-Bullying is among the many informational topics discussed.
-In 2017 KWF gave away over 150 bookbags with supplies.
+Northeast Wake Community Day is an annual back to school celebration.
+During this free event the chapter provides food, backpacks and school supplies to students in need.
+Families are also provided information on a variety of topics including bullying.
+In 2017, Knightdale-Wake Forest Alumnae Chapter gave away over 150 backpacks filled with supplies.

 When you think of Jabberwock or Jabberwocky your mind immediately travels to the children’s fairy tales “Alice’s Adventures in Wonderland” and the sequel “Through the Looking Glass”.
 Both books were written by famed author Lewis Carroll.
 Delta Sigma Theta Sorority member, Marian G. Conover Hope of the Iota Chapter in Boston, Massachusetts recalled mythical creatures gathering together to present a gala pageant and in 1925 she conceptualized the concept as a musical variety show that consisted of skits and dances and called it The Jabberwock, which was copyrighted by Delta Sigma Theta Sorority, Inc. This major fundraising event has since evolved over the past 98 years into a more diverse program that continues to raise funds for scholarships and other sorority sponsored public service projects.
 It represents a scholarship pageant of elegance and entertainment that showcases the gifts and talents of the young women while advancing the goals and objectives of the sorority’s scholarship program.